FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 FITS (Flexible Image Transport System) data format.)
 CFITSIO is a library of C and Fortran subroutines for reading and writing data files in FITS (Flexible Image Transport System) data format.
+ - [CGAL/5.6-GCCcore-12.3.0](The goal of the CGAL Open Source Project is to provide easy access to efficient and reliable geometric algorithms in the form of a C++ library.)
+The goal of the CGAL Open Source Project is to provide easy access to efficient and reliable geometric algorithms in the form of a C++ library.
  - [CITE-seq-Count/1.4.4-foss-2023b-Python-3.11.5](A python package that allows to count antibody TAGS from a CITE-seq and/or cell hashing experiment.)
 [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/c/CITE-seq-Count/CITE-seq-Count-1.4.4-foss-2023b-Python-3.11.5.eb)
 A python package that allows to count antibody TAGS from a CITE-seq and/or cell hashing experiment.